 The Detroit Tigers franchise has won four World Series titles in the franchise’s history: 1935, 1945, 1968, and 1984.

-10 years later, Detroit would win its second World Series crown.
+Ten years later, Detroit would win its second World Series crown.
 Led by Hal Newhouser, Detroit would win 88 games in the regular season.
-And once again in the World Series, the Tigers would match up with the Chicago Cubs.
+And once again in the World Series, the Tigers matched up with the Chicago Cubs.
 Much like in 1935, the Tigers would come out on top.
-Detroit would defeat the Cubs in seven games,
+Detroit defeated the Cubs in seven games,

 The Tigers have appeared in the World Series 10 times.